randomsii/minigit/README.md

-did this assignment
+did this assignment later withdrawed the course TT ;
-used friend
+used friend ;
-figuring out git
+figuring out git ;))